 John E. Hallwas of Western Illinois University, who has extensively studied and annotated Masters' writings, states that Masters' "first published poem, 'The Minotaur: Bill Davidson,' (1884) was a satirical attack on the man."
 As well, Masters describes the conflict between his father and William in the 1937 novel, The Tide of Time.

-Masters authored a classic book of American satire, Spoon River Anthology, published in 1915, which he used as a tool to criticize the myth of moral superiority in small town America and questioned the motives of civic and business leaders such as William.
+Masters authored a classic book of American satire, Spoon River Anthology, published in 1915, which he used as a tool to criticize the myth of moral superiority in small town America.
+In this work, he questioned the motives of civic and business leaders such as William.
 One critic of the book has summarized it as a collection of dramatic monologues by several hundred townspeople, as if spoken from their graves, giving testimony to "shocking scandals and secret tragedies."

 Masters also subtly ties his criticism of William to the dirty imagery of sewage flowing from the village, empty cans and garbage dumps, and hidden abortions.

 The manuscript of the Anthology cannot be had.
 Book collector bookseller and university librarian David A. Randall, writing in Dukedom Large Enough, says that he knew Masters and was a "great admirer" of the volume.
 "I once asked him about the manuscript and he replied that it simply didn't exist.
 Many of his poems had originally appeared in Reedy's Mirror, and the copy sent to the printer consisted mainly of clipped printed material."

 ~ Lucinda's Untimely Passing ~